Milk-Drinker01/Netick-KCC/README.md

  - Crouch

  To Do:
- - Make it work with Sandboxing
+ - Make it work with Sandboxing (use sandbox.physics)
  - Create system for networked moving platforms